Cocoom/Cocoom.github.io/docs/guide/web-app/overview.md

 ## Tour of the Web App

-- ✍️ Publier memos (short and visual knowledge), with an easy-to-use editor.
+- ✍️  Publish memos (short and visual knowledge information) with an easy-to-use editor,
-- 📌 Consult your knowledge in the interface
+- 📌  Consult your knowledge information,
-- 🛎 Notify in a personal space and by email.
+- 🛎  Notify people in their personal space and by email,
-- 🎓 Organize all your knowledge and info with #threads and structured tags
+- 🎓  Organize all your knowledge and information with the help of #threads and structured tags,
-- 👑 Administer all content and users
+- 👑  Administrate all content and users.

-If you have several Cocoom platforms, you can go further by connecting the different bases within a "hub".
+If you have several Cocoom knowledge bases, you can go further by connecting the different bases within a "hub".

-The interface then allows you to switch from one to the other easily and to create and share thematic feeds.
+The interface then allows you to switch from one to the other easily and to create and share thematic #thread.

 To know more about it, please refer to the section [Structure your Cocoom](/getting-started/structure.md) or contact us: [support@cocoom.com](mailto:support@cocoom.com)